hellofresh/stats-go/README.md

 `get.users.42` etc. that may make your `graphite` suffer from overloading.

-To use metric generalisation by second level path ID, you can pass `stats.bucket.HttpMetricNameAlterCallback` instance to `stats.client.Client.SetHttpMetricCallback()`.
-Also there is a shortcut function `stats.bucket.NewHasIDAtSecondLevelCallback()` that generates a callback handler for `stats.bucket.SectionsTestsMap`, and shortcut function `stats.bucket.ParseSectionsTestsMap`, that generates sections test map from string, so you can get these values from config.
+To use metric generalisation by second level path ID, you can pass `stats.bucket.HttpMetricNameAlterCallback` instance to `stats-go//client.Client.SetHttpMetricCallback()`.
+Also there is a shortcut function `stats-go//bucket.NewHasIDAtSecondLevelCallback()` that generates a callback handler for `stats-go//bucket.SectionsTestsMap`, and shortcut function `stats-go//bucket.ParseSectionsTestsMap`, that generates sections test map from string, so you can get these values from config.
 It accepts a list of sections with test callback in the following format: `<section>:<test-callback-name>`.
 You can use either double colon or new line character as section-callback pairs separator, so all of the following